Reed College Computer User Agreement

 - are inconsistent with the academic mission and not-for-profit status of the College;

 - violate usage restrictions required by Reed's software, hardware, ISP, or other technology licenses;

 - violate College policies or local, state, or federal statutes

 Some examples of prohibited uses are:

-- unauthorized access to someone else's account, use of someone else's username and password, or unauthorized access of remote computers via Reed's network facilities;
+unauthorized use or distribution of someone else's identity, username or password, to access remote computers via Reed's network facilities;

 intentional damage to hardware, software, network equipment, security devices, or other technology resources;